anshu0810/anshu0810.github.io/README.md

 ## Why you should consider hosting your resume online ?

 Making a resume in a .pdf or .docx is outdated and tedious.
-You need tools to quickly update your resume and instead of uploading multiple files you need a short link where your potential employers can view your resume.
-As Andrew Etter mentions in his book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) that hosting your content on a website gives you the power to fix inaccuracies almost instantly.This document will guide you to accomplish that goal.
+You need tools to quickly update your resume and instead of uploading multiple files.
+What you need is a short link to a website where your potential employers can view your resume.
+As Andrew Etter mentions in his book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)

+>"that hosting your content on a website gives you the power to fix inaccuracies almost instantly."

+This document will guide you to accomplish that goal.

 ![MY resume](https://media.giphy.com/media/znMM8g0B7EE5HZHzlV/giphy.gif)

-## What you need ?
+## What you need before we get started?
 1. An account on [github](https://github.com/).
 1. A resume formatted in [markdown](https://daringfireball.net/projects/markdown/).
 1. [Github Desktop application](https://desktop.github.com/).